gabrer/diatom/README.md

 - a PyTorch implementation of the **DIATOM** core architecture;
 - an extract of the annotated sentences from the **MOBO** dataset.

-This repository contains a portion of the full code that will be made available after publication implementing the main components of the model.
-Auxiliary files, scripts along with the full dataset will be released upon acceptance.

 The MOvie and BOok reviews dataset is a collection made up of movie and book reviews, paired with their related plots.
 The reviews come from different publicly available datasets: the Stanford's IMDB movie reviews [1], the GoodReads [2] and the Amazon reviews dataset [3].
 With the help of 15 annotators, we further labeled more than 18,000 reviews' sentences (~6000 per corpus), marking the sentence polarity (*Positive*, *Negative*), or whether a sentence describes its corresponding movie/book *Plot*, or none of the above (*None*).
 In the `dataset` folder, we have shared an excerpt of the annotated sentences for each dataset.

-Further details on the data annotation process and inter-annotator agreement are available in the paper's Appendix.
+Further details on the data annotation process and inter-annotator agreement are available in the paper.

 [1]: [Learning word vectors for sentiment analysis](https://www.aclweb.org/anthology/P11-1015/), Maas et al., ACL11\
 [2]: [Fine-grained spoiler detection from large-scale review corpora](https://www.aclweb.org/anthology/P19-1248/), Wan et al., ACL19\